For enquiries or further information please email: bric@plymouth.ac.uk

 The integration of natural environments within immersive VR would provide a home-based therapeutic intervention through which a patient can direct attention away from unproductive pain related ruminations with a view to reduce overall pain intensity.
 However, it is currently unclear how the level of fascination and the degree by which patients engage with immersive VR natural environments determines the overall therapeutic efficacy.

-This project will explore how different levels of fascination within a virtual natural environment (both in terms of environment design and how participants engage with the environment) impacts different pain and pain related outcomes in healthy participants and chronic low back pain patients.
+This project explores how different levels of fascination within a virtual natural environment (both in terms of environment design and how participants engage with the environment) impact different pain and pain related outcomes in healthy participants and chronic low back pain patients.

 Dr Sam Hughes